 Seattle is one of my favourite American cities.
-It reminds me of Edinburgh in the UK in a lot of ways – not in terms of the architecture or anything else fairly obvious – more in terms of the vibe of being in a city that’s big enough that you don’t feel claustrophobic, yet small enough to be intimate.
-I digress – I will put up a Seattle post very soon but for now, I wanted to focus on Bainbridge Island.
+Im fact, it reminds me of Edinburgh in the UK in a lot of ways.
+Not in terms of the architecture or anything else fairly obvious, more in terms of the vibe of being in a city.
+It’s big enough that you don’t feel claustrophobic, yet small enough to be intimate.

 Anyway, I’m totally digressing, whilst exploring some of the best things to do in Seattle, we took the ferry over to the stunning Bainbridge Island.